 Water demand continues to rise in Australia due to population growth and the expansion of industries such as agriculture and mining.
 Australia's aridity and the high variability of water runoff from year to year means that large dams, river regulation and water distribution systems are required to ensure reliable water supplies.
-In some areas, water resources

-Australia faces rising water supply insecurity, and a pressing need to better understand current and future water supply have been over-allocated and high levels of water use have caused unacceptable levels of environmental degradation and, in some cases, severe water rationing.
+In some areas, water resources have been over-allocated and high levels of water use have caused unacceptable levels of environmental degradation and, in some cases, severe water rationing.